ttc1201/my-demo/README.md

-#This is an exercise library for learning Python
+#This is a python exercise repository for students